braph-software/BRAPH-2/tutorials/developers/dev_panelfig/readme.md

 > ...
 > ````
 >
-> ①ensures that toolbar pushbuttons are updated with the current view.
+> ① ensures that toolbar pushbuttons are updated with the current view.
 >
-> ②ensures that the toolbar pushbuttons are updated whenever the `ST_AXIS` property is updated.
+> ② ensures that the toolbar pushbuttons are updated whenever the `ST_AXIS` property is updated.
 >
-> ③ensures that the toolbar pushbuttons are updated whenever the `ST_AXIS` property is updated.
+> ③ ensures that the toolbar pushbuttons are updated whenever the `ST_AXIS` property is updated.
 >
-> ③ensures that the toolbar pushbuttons are updated whenever the `BRAIN` property is updated.
+> ③ ensures that the toolbar pushbuttons are updated whenever the `BRAIN` property is updated.
 >